-Follow the MCC Bookstore for special deal and events on Instagram and Twitter: @mccbookstore27
+Follow the MCC Bookstore for special deals and events on Twitter: @mccbookstore27 and watch your iavalley.edu email for important information from the Bookstore.

 Buena Vista University, Marshalltown Site

 Established in 1982, the BVU Online and Hybrid Program at MCC is one of several extension campuses of Buena Vista University, Storm Lake.
 Working with MCC, the BVU provides the last two years of a bachelor's degree.
 BVU is fully accredited by the North Central Association of Colleges and Schools and approved by the Iowa Department of Education and the Veterans Administration.